MateuszW99/GoBalancer/README.md

   - more strategies coming _soon_
 - 💚 Active health checks with retry logic
 - 🔌 Plug-and-play load balancing strategies
+- 📃 API to read server status
+  - Import [example requests](/example-requests) to [Bruno](https://www.usebruno.com/) to see all endpoints
 - 🐳 Docker & Docker Compose support
 - 📦 Lightweight, built with `distroless` for production
 ---

 ## 🪜Roadmap